 NLF: Boards must ensure that staff members are aware that WIOA §188(a)(5) prohibits discrimination against certain noncitizens, including lawfully admitted permanent resident aliens, refugees, asylees, parolees, and other immigrants authorized to work in the United States.

-NLF: Boards must ensure that staff members are aware that WIOA §188 nondiscrimination protections apply to all programs and activities operated by local Boards and partners, whether required or additional, if these programs or services are provided as a part of the workforce development system.LF: Boards and local staff may outreach community-based organizations assisting parolees in their communities to provide information about available workforce services, as applicable.
+NLF: Boards must ensure that staff members are aware that WIOA §188 nondiscrimination protections apply to all programs and activities operated by local Boards and partners, whether required or additional, if these programs or services are provided as a part of the workforce development system.

+Selective Service

+NLF: Boards must ensure that staff members are aware that according to the Military Selective Service Act, all men residing in the United States must register for Selective Service within 30 days of their 18th birthday, or within 30 days of arrival for those age 18 to 25.
+This includes evacuees, refugees, parolees, and other noncitizen individuals.

+Refugee Assistance Services

+NLF: Boards must ensure that staff members are aware that the Refugee Cash Assistance, Refugee Medical Assistance, and Refugee Support Assistance programs may be available to Afghan evacuees.
+These services are provided federally through the Office of Refugee Resettlement and in Texas through the organizations listed below.

+LF: Boards and local staff may outreach community-based organizations assisting parolees in their communities to provide information about available workforce services, as applicable.
 Organizations voluntarily working to provide refugee resettlement services to Afghan parolees include:

 Church World Service (CWS)